2014–15 Portland Trail Blazers season

 The 2014–15 Portland Trail Blazers season was the 45th season of the franchise in the National Basketball Association (NBA).

-The Trail Blazers finished the regular-season record at 51–31, and captured the franchise's first Northwest division title.
+The Trail Blazers finished the regular-season with a 51–31 record, and captured the franchise's first Northwest division title.
 The Trail Blazers were eliminated by the Memphis Grizzlies in the first round in five games.
 Midway through the season Wesley Matthews suffered a season-ending Achilles tear.
 Following the season, LaMarcus Aldridge signed as a free agent with the San Antonio Spurs.

 Preseason

 Draft picks

 The Trail Blazers did not have any picks in the 2014 NBA draft.